 The internet is all around us and an integral part of all our lives.
 What if you could be the creator of a website or help a business build an application to make its site better?

 Jobs in the twenty-first century require special technical skills such as coding and programming, training and talents that were never necessary up until now.
-If you like to figure things out and have a bit of creativity in you, then choosing to enroll in the Web Application Design and Development program is a no-brainer.
+If you like to figure things out, enjoy computer coding and have a bit of creativity in you, then choosing to enroll in the Web Application Design and Development training program is a no-brainer.

-The assignments focus on solving the common challenges of today’s IT industry, thus preparing computer coding students for a successful career in the field of information technology.
+The assignments focus on solving the common challenges of today’s IT industry, thus preparing computer coding students for a successful career in the field of information technology and computer science.
 Those who successfully complete courses WA100 through WA230 will then move on to a 180-hour externship (WA240) in order to graduate from the Web Application Design and Development program.

 Job Titles for Graduates of the Program